-> Task 6.3 Case Studies
+Task 6.3 Case Studies

 The objective is to work with the project champion to highlight the impact and assess the implementation within the rail sector against the implementation plans.
-Four in-depth case studies will be undertaken to determine best practice and also the barriers to market uptake and implementation.
-The first actual case studies were decided at the EWG kick off meeting and the strong examples are ALJOIN and SUSTAINABLE BRIDGES.
-The weak example selected to show barriers to implementation was INTEGRAIL.
+Relevant in-depth case studies will be undertaken to determine best practice and also the barriers to market uptake and implementation.
+The first case studies were decided at the EWG kick off meeting and the strong example is ALJOIN, the weak example selected to show barriers to implementation being INTEGRAIL.